 The Connemara pone is one of the larger pony breeds, ranging in height from 13 to 14.2 hands.
 The dominant colors are grey and dull.
 The connemara is stronger than dainty.
 They can carry as much as 75 kg or more weight and move great distances but is amenable enough for smaller members of the family to enjoy.

 Having evolved in the rugged stony country where food scares, the Connemara has survived through agility and intelligence, and this makes it suitable for a wide variety of activities including dressage, stock walks, or facets of pony clubs, showjumping and harness work.

 11. Dartmoor Pony

-The Dartmoor is an excellent looking riding the pony with a small headset well on a strong, but not massive, neck.
+The Dartmoor is an excellent looking riding the pony with a small headset well on a strong, but not the massive, neck.
 Its shoulder is well laid back, its back is of medium length, and its loin and quarters are strong and well-covered muscle.
 Its tail is set high and full.
-The Dartmoor’s usual colors are black, brown and bay, and its maximum height is 12.2 hands.
+The Dartmoor’s usual colors are black, brown, and bay and its maximum height are 12.2 hands.